benammarfares/Unlifted-Curse_2D-SDL-Game/README.md

 ## Getting Started

 ❗❗❗ Important !!! <br>
- *For the launch process you just clone the project on your Virtual environment then in terminal enter the doc where you cloned the project and execute the file Game .<br>
+ *For the launch process you just clone the project on your Virtual environment then in terminal enter the doc where you cloned the project and execute the Game .<br>

 ### Prerequisites